renan991995/MARS-PLUS/README.md

     ./INPUTS/INPUT_CHEMICALS/IL4.txt        : the starting chemicals.

 Please read the instructions in `./INPUTS/control.in` and `./INPUTS/ELEMENT_LISTS/element_list.txt`.
-Make sure you have properly set the parameters.
-Now launch the MARS+.
+Make sure you have properly set the parameters, and then launch the MARS+.

 	conda activate MARS+
 	cd ./src/
 	./MARS-PLUS ./INPUTS/control.in

-Alternatively, you may use PBS scheduler.
+Alternatively, you may use the PBS scheduler.

 	cd ./src/
 	qsub ./job.sh